-The supply CFM can be adjusted by changing Unit Controller settings.
-Refer to TABLE 3 for menu paths and default settings.
-Record any CFM changes on the parameter settings label located on the inside of the compressor access panel.
+The supply CFM can be adjusted by changing the percentage of motor output using the Unit Controller settings Refer to TABLE 3 for menu paths and default settings..
+Record any RPM% changes on the parameter settings label located on the inside of the compressor access panel.